 • Stable tenants with some rollover or lease-up

-• Income derived from ability to raise rent through Value Add
+• Spread out leases• Income derived from ability to raise rent through Value Add

 • Moderate annual cash return: 7-12%